openshift/enhancements/enhancements/installer/nutanix-ahv-ipi.md

 ## Design Details

+- Cloud Credential Operator (CCO) will operate in manual mode.
+Possible migration to passthrough mode in future enhancement.

+- Cloud Controller Manager (CCM) is not currently implemented.
+Node lifecycle handled via MAPI until standard AOS/AHV CCM is developed.

+- CSI Operator already publised [here](https://catalog.redhat.com/software/containers/nutanix/nutanix-csi-operator/60dfad1364002f2e99660a86).
+Installer to deploy CSI and provision PV for use by Internal Registry.

+- Internal Registry to utilize Nutanix Volumes (block) storage by default.
+Post-install configuration on Nutanix Files or Objects to be documented.

 ### Open Questions

 1. How should VM specifications be determined or specified?

 1. Are there any minimum host requirements to enforce?

 1. Should the default install attempt to locate control plane VMs on different physical nodes?

-1. Should Nutanix CSI operator be installed by default?

 1. Are unit-level tests recommended (required?).
 If so, is there preferred tooling / test structure?
 This is in addition to the required CI E2E testing.

 > We will follow what other supported platforms have done.
 Please advise with any suggestions/tips.

 ### Test Plan

 Will follow test plan design implemented by existing supported IPI platforms:

 - A new CI test suite with E2E test jobs will be established.

 ### Graduation Criteria